 Parque Periodista is a small courtyard that has a bar and restaurant known for its craft beer, a pizza place, local food options, and more.
 For a relaxed atmosphere, good drinks, tasty food, and great WiFi, head to Café Andino.
-It is a little more on the pricy end, but the atmosphere is worth it.
+It is a little more on the pricy end, but the atmosphere is great.

 Tours in Huaraz, Peru

-Some worthwhile locations are hard to reach with public transport and may be difficult to drive if you rent a smaller car.
+Some worthwhile locations are harder to reach with public transport and may be difficult to drive if you rent a smaller car.
 These excursions, including Laguna 69, Pastoruri Glacier, and the Santa Cruz Trek, are more easily reached with a guide.
 If you aren’t familiar with the area, are prone to altitude sickness, or simply want convenience, a tour is a great option.

 Finding a Tour

 There are plenty of tour operators in Huaraz, many of which you can visit and book a tour last minute.
-Most tour companies lie along the main street that runs by the Plaza de Armas.
-Most tours offer the same itineraries and locations and even work together to fill spots.
+Various tour companies lie along the main street that runs by the Plaza de Armas.
+Most offer generally the same itineraries and locations and even work together to fill spots.
 Be sure to ask for prices and what is included to make sure you aren’t getting ripped off.
-We went with Lalo Tours to Laguna 69 and Pastoruri Glacier, paying S/.35 and S/.45 per person respectively.
+We went with Lalo Tours to Laguna 69 and Pastoruri Glacier.

-Payment in cash before going on the tour is required by most companies.
-If you go in a group of more than two, you may be able to bargain down the price a bit.
-The tours generally include a guide and transportation.
+Payment in cash upon booking the tour was required by most companies when we were looking to reserve in person.
+Tours generally include a guide and transportation.
 Some companies include lunch on hikes, while others make stops for breakfast and lunch at local spots, which is not always included in the tour price.
 Many companies also do not cover the S/.30 entry into the national park, so bring extra cash for this as well.